List of Ouran High School Host Club characters: Hikaru and Kaoru Hitachiin

 The twins, Hikaru Hitachiin (常陸院 光, Hitachiin Hikaru) and Kaoru Hitachiin (常陸院 馨, Hitachiin Kaoru), are depicted as mischievous, devious, and otherwise childish young men who toy with people, including their schoolmates.
-Their birth date is June 9, a date chosen by the manga artist to show that they are alike yet different, and 15 years old at the beginning of the series.
+They are 15 years old at the beginning of the series.

 When Hikaru and Kaoru are young, they are fond of a particular maid.
 One night, they discover her trying to steal from their mansion and offer her a deal.
 She must guess who is who in exchange for the combination to the family safe.
 When she can't win the game, they hide the slip of paper with the combination in their piggy bank.
 However, the maid breaks their trust along with the bank, taking the combination, and the family jewels while they're asleep.
 They awaken to find her escaping down a rope ladder along the side of the house, and when they ask her why she broke her promise to them, she says it's because no one will ever be able to tell them apart.
 From that point on, they deceive others in varied ways and expect to be deceived in return.

 Before joining the Host club, Kaoru and Hikaru trust only one another, seeking no other friends.
 In the "Which one is Hikaru Game?" they admit that sometimes they want to be told apart and sometimes don't.
 Their personalities are quite different, Kaoru being the more sensible twin.

 During their second year of middle school, they meet Tamaki Suoh, who invites them to join the newly formed Host Club.
 The twins agree to enter only if Tamaki can guess which twin is which.
 Tamaki fails many times but eventually guesses correctly, forcing the twins to join only out of curiosity about this strange boy.
 The club opens them up to new experiences, including the development of a deep bond with Tamaki.
 Describing the world as "us" and "them," the twins' general distrust of others and the world, in general, is further dissolved when Haruhi joins the club and with her unique ability to tell the twins apart immediately and always, she helps them become more independent of each other and more trusting of others.